 Tutorial

-Beginners are encouraged to start with a random search.
-You can find examaple files in cryspy_utility.
+- Beginners are encouraged to start with a random search.

-ASE is easy to start for beginners because when you install CrySPY (csp-cryspy), ASE is also automatically installed.
+ASE is easy to start for beginners because when you install CrySPY, ASE is also automatically installed.
+Although not highly accurate, ASE provides very lightweight and fast interatomic potentials, making it suitable for testing on a laptop or other low-spec machines.

 ASE provides interfaces to different codes.
 ASE also includes Pure Python EMT calculator, which is suitable for testing CrySPY because of its fast and easy structure optimization.